D.C. officer who suffered heart attack on Jan. 6 calls out Trump for downplaying ‘brutal, savage’ riot

 “I experienced the most brutal, savage hand-to-hand combat of my entire life, let alone my policing career, which spans almost two decades” Fanone told CNN.
 “This was nothing I had ever thought would be a part of my law enforcement career.”

-Fanone said in the months since Jan.
-6, he’s suffered PTSD and other psychological fallout from the experience as he’s also battled a traumatic brain injury.
-At least two police officers who were at the Capitol committed suicide in the wake of the insurrection; one officer died during the riots and dozens were injured.
+Fanone said that in the months since Jan.
+6, he has suffered PTSD and other psychological fallout from the experience as he has also battled a traumatic brain injury.
+At least two police officers who were at the Capitol died by suicide in the wake of the insurrection; dozens were injured and one officer who was exposed to chemical irritants died the next day of natural causes after suffering two strokes.

 “It’s been a roller coaster, man.
 It’s been up and down,” Fanone told CNN.
-“Probably for about the first two weeks after the sixth, I was still riding pretty high on adrenaline.
+“Probably for about the first two weeks after the 6th, I was still riding pretty high on adrenaline.
 Shortly thereafter, I started to experience some of the more psychological injuries, PTSD, some of the emotional trauma from what I experienced that day.”

 Fanone said he wants Americans to realize the sacrifice police made to protect the Capitol on Jan.
 6.